 Lecture & Discussion: Marion Wynne-Davies

-"How Margaret Cavendish Mapped a Blazing World," Marion Wynne-Davies, professor of English literature, University of Surrey.
+"City Spaces: Ease and Disease in 1 and 2 Henry IV," Marion Wynne-Davies, professor of English literature, University of Surrey.

 Wynne-Davies joined the University of Surrey in 2007 and was responsible for establishing English as a discipline at the University.
 She also one of the first to pioneer the use of placements in English Literature and Creative Writing degrees in the UK.
 Before coming to Surrey, she worked at the universities of Dundee and Keele, after holding prestigious research fellowships at Liverpool and the Sorbonne.